 Over the years, the Festival is proud to have hosted exceptional Australian talent including Dan Sultan, Lady Lash, Archie Roach, Kutcha Edwards, Leah Flanagan, Alice Skye, Baker Boy, Emily Wurramara and more.

-In 2019, the Festival is proud to present a free day of family-friendly activities in O’Donnell Gardens on Saturday 2 February, and a special summer concert at Memo Music Hall on Friday 1 February, featuring Mojo Juju.
+In 2020, the Festival is proud to present a free day of family-friendly activities in O’Donnell Gardens on Saturday 1 February.